-After this, name your form and choose the Language (the outcome of the form fields is controlled by the language-settings you made in the Form Fields-section, so if you choose Swedish; you will see the Swedish Form Fields).
-When you are done, press Create Form.
+3. Name your form and choose the Language (the outcome of the form fields is controlled by the language-settings you made in the Form Fields-section, so if you choose Swedish; you will see the Swedish Form Fields).
+When you are done, click Create Form.

 Once you are happy with your design, you can move on to the Settings-tab.